 Skiing with a baby can be daunting, I know it was for me, especially as I had never been skiing myself.
-I often thought, ‘maybe we will try it when the children are older’, I really didn’t know what to expect.
-I knew it would be challenging packing all the gear, chilly temperatures plus a little one to think about (or three in our case!) but that doesn’t usually stop me from going on holiday, so I was open to giving it a go!
+I often thought, ‘maybe we will try it when the children are older’.
+I really didn’t know what to expect.
+I knew it would be challenging packing all the gear, chilly temperatures plus a little one to think about (or three in our case!) but that doesn’t usually stop me from going on holiday, so I was open to giving it a go with young children!

 ** This post may contain compensated elements

 Ultimate Guide to Skiing with a Baby & Everything You Need To Know

 It is probably the baby paraphernalia that makes you think twice before setting off on holiday with a baby in tow.
 Would you believe it though, some really child focused hotels actually come fully equipped with travel cots, cot linen, baby monitors, bed guards, potties, highchairs, liquidisers, sterilisers, baby and toddler crockery and cutlery, stairgates, changing mats and toys, so there is no need to worry about how you will sterilise a baby’s bottle on holiday – it really is the best way!
 These days, I try to look for holidays with a crèche and kids clubs, just to get a bit of a break.
 Ski lessons for little kids is important from the off (when they are able to walk of course!)